nitya/aistudio-python-quickstart-sample/docs/index.md

 ## What You'll Build

-In this quickstart sample you'll build a **enterprise copilot** uses a _Retrieval Augmented Generation_ pattern to ground the chat agent's responses in your company's data and APIs.
+In this quickstart sample you'll build a **enterprise copilot app**, using a _Retrieval Augmented Generation_ pattern to ground the chat agent's responses in your company's data and APIs.
 The sample is not meant for production use, but as a starting point for you to explore further customization of features and functionality, to support your own application requirements.

 Follow the steps in our [**quickstart tutorial**](./01-start.md) to learn how to: